gloriamacia/exp-net-fundamentals-2025-Q2/projects/week1/env_automation/README.md

 ## 🎯 **Goal**

 Set up a secure AWS Virtual Private Cloud (VPC) and launch a Windows, Ubuntu & RedHat instance as part of the networking bootcamp, following best practices for networking, access control, and remote connectivity.
+Finally, the VPC setup was automated using IaC via CFN.

 ---

-## 🧱 **What I Did**

 ### 1. 🏗️ **Created a Custom VPC**